yhiroi/yhiroi.github.io/_pages/en-us/about.md

 Yuichi worked as a researcher in [NTT Service Evolution Laboratory](https://www.rd.ntt/e/svlab/), Japan (2017-2018), and as a post-doc research fellow for the Japan Society for the Promotion of Science (JSPS PD) at the Interfaculty Initiative in Information Studies, [the University of Tokyo](https://www.iii.u-tokyo.ac.jp/), Japan (2022-2023).
 Currently, he is also a visiting researcher at [Jun Rekimoto Lab](https://lab.rekimoto.org/), the University of Tokyo from 2023.

-Yuichi's research interests include mixed reality, optics for head-mounted displays, vision measurement, and vision augmentation.
-Over the years, Yuichi’s research works has been recognized with awards from IEEE VR, Augmented Human Conference and ACM SIGGRAPH.
+Yuichi's research interests include mixed reality, near-eye display, vision measurement, and vision augmentation.
+His research contributions have been consistently published in international journals in the fields of VR/AR and optics, including IEEE TVCG and OPTICA, as well as leading international conferences such as IEEE VR and ISMAR.
+His work has also been recognized through awards at international venues such as IEEE VR, Augmented Humans, and SIGGRAPH.

 Please see more in the detailed CV [here](assets/pdf/en-us/CV_Hiroi_new_1.pdf).